-Conversely, an increased popularity in domestic travel — at least in the short-term post COVID-19 — has surfaced already at SIXT.
-They said that although car rental is mainly booked with shorter notice, they can already see some positive signs of a return to travel with summer and autumn business travel bookings confirmed already.
+Conversely, an increased popularity in domestic travel — at least in the short-term — has already surfaced at SIXT.
+They said that while car rental is mainly booked with shorter notice, they can see some positive signs of a return to travel with summer and autumn business travel bookings.

 Making health and hygiene a priority at Delta Air Lines

 The travel industry's approach to social distancing, health, and hygiene is likely to evolve as a return to business travel continues.
 Corporate travelers, businesses, and even regional Governments will have new expectations when it comes to factors like physical distancing, crowd avoidance, hygiene, demonstrating health history, and temperature checking.